 - Check and record mastering values.
 Follow the steps on the Mastering Values page in the Seek section for how to find those values.

 In order for the arm mounted on the Workcell to work as intended, each joint has a potentiometer and motor that will need to be plugged into its assigned port.
 The breakdown of where to insert each of these cables is covered in the Lab 1 Build Instructions.
-This 3D model and chart is provided as an additional reference for guidance to ensure each motor and potentiometer is connected correctly before moving on with the Lab, as this is crucial to the arm's movement.
+This image and chart is provided as an additional reference for guidance to ensure each motor and potentiometer is connected correctly before moving on with the Lab, as this is crucial to the arm's movement.

 If you are using the Standard Config, each joint has a specific port assigned to it(as seen in the table below).
 If you are using a Custom Config, each joint can be assigned to your desired port.
 The Potentiometers will go into the lettered, 3-Wire Ports and the Motors will go into the numbered, smart ports.